For over 25 years, the Wild Cards universe has been thrilling readers the world over.

 The doorbell rang.
 I carefully deleted all record of my activities on Niobe’s computer before answering, and even took the added effort to wipe off any fingerprints.

 I accepted the pizza, paid the delivery man, gave him a sizable tip, and we settled down to eat.
-“Do you think the Takisians were good guys are bad guys, daddy?”
+“Do you think the Takisians were good guys or bad guys, daddy?”
 Jasper asked.

 I chewed thoughtfully and contemplated the aliens who had brought their hell born virus to Earth some seventy years ago.
 I thought of those few of us blessed with meta-human powers, balanced that against the hundreds of thousands dead when they drew a black queen, the tens of thousands twisted and deformed by the virus.
 The key grated in the lock and Niobe entered, dragging her heavy ovipositor tail behind her.
 Thick bristly hairs dotted the leathery skin.
 I considered the generations of jokers reviled by their societies or murdered because of their deformities.
 Niobe rejected by her family because of her affliction.
 “Bad guys,” I said.